brandonbothell/popyt/README.md

 ## Before committing:

 * Run TSLint.
-* Run `npm run coverage` to check if you've added enough tests.
+* Run `yarn coverage` or `npm run coverage` to check if you've added enough tests.
 It should display 100% statement, line, and branch coverage.
-* Run `yarn test` or `npm run test` and make sure that every test passes.
+* Also, make sure that every test passes.